 The United States economy created 428,000 jobs in April, continuing to show broad-based strength.
 The unemployment rate remained at 3.6%, just above its 3.5% pre-pandemic level.
 Although wage gains moderated in the month, Vanguard expects year-on-year increases in monthly wage data to remain above 5% throughout 2022.
 We continue to expect the US unemployment rate to fall to around 3.2% by year-end.

 Unemployment in the euro area fell to 6.8% in March.
 We continue to see the euro-area jobs market strengthening in the months ahead, with wage pressures continuing to build, though at a more moderate pace than in the United Kingdom or the United States.

 The unemployment rate in the United Kingdom fell to 3.7% in the three months to March-end, lower than its pre-pandemic level.
 It is the United Kingdom’s lowest unemployment rate since 1974.
 For the first time since records began, job vacancies, at a record 1.3 million in April, exceeded the number of unemployed people.
 However, the pace of increase in vacancies has levelled off, suggesting the labour market may have less room to run going forward.

-The points above represent the house view of the Investment Strategy Group’s (ISG’s) global economics and markets team as of 17 November, 2021.
+The points above represent the house view of the Investment Strategy Group’s (ISG’s) global economics and markets team as of 18 May, 2022.